Monitor the current state of your work. Track your average delivery times. Measure how much work your team delivers.

-In the Cumulative flow diagram, each coloured area represents a workflow state from the lists in your Asana board.
-The horizontal axis shows the time and the vertical axis shows the number of tasks.
-The size of the areas indicates how many work items are currently in each state for the selected time period.
+Each colored area in the Cumulative Flow Diagram for Asana (CFD) represents a column in your board in Asana.
+The horizontal axis acts as a timeline and the vertical axis accounts for the number of work items in your columns.
+The size of the different colored areas indicates how many work items currently exist in each column.

-Pro tip: Strive to keep the work in progress within the limits for each state - this is the key to achieving a stable process.
+Apply WIP limits.
+Strive to keep the number of work items within the limit of each process state, this is the first step to achieving a more stable process.

-Pro tip: If the line goes up, this means WIP goes up and your team is working on more tasks than they are able to handle at a time.
-Increased WIP usually results in increased cycle times, reduced team efficiency and potential project delays.
-Keep the line straight!
+If the arrival line is rising, this denotes that you’re starting work faster than you finish it and your team is working on more tasks than they are able to handle at a time.
+The downsides that come with a higher arrival rate include increased WIP, increased cycle times, reduced team efficiency and potential delays.

-Cumulative flow diagram by Nave gives you an instant insight into the exact amount of work in each stage of your project.
-If one or more of the areas that represent WIP start expanding it signifies a bottleneck in that state and a problem stemming the workflow.
+The Cumulative Flow Diagram for Asana gives you an instant insight into the exact amount of work in each state of your process.
+If one or more of the areas that represent WIP start expanding, this is a sign pointing to a bottleneck in your workflow.

-Pro tip: Remember to account for any changes like team size or priorities before jumping to conclusions - these could provide explanations for unexpected spikes in activity.
+Remember to account for changes like a team member leaving or any public holidays before jumping to conclusions, these factors could provide explanations for an unexpected spike in your CFD.